kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 Cool, it looks like that did the trick.
 Now I've got the whole width of the terminal to play with.

 ```
-git checkout -b test
+minikube status
 ```

 I've also added a small arrow on the left.
-This is more for cosmetic purposes, just to show that this is a single command prompt that spans across 2 lines.
+This is more for cosmetic purposes, it's just to show that this is a single command prompt that spans across 2 lines.